Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Methodology

+Since the estimator employs two neural networks {to approximate $\mathbf{R}_V(s)$ and $\mathbf{R}_Q(s,a)$ respectively}, we introduce a constraint to regulate their outputs and stabilize the training process. $\mathbf{R}_V(s)$ provides a global baseline for a state, while advantage function captures the relative advantage or disadvantage of action $a$ with respect to this baseline.
+Unlike the conventional advantage function defined over expected returns, here the "advantage" is defined solely over estimated immediate rewards.
+This separation makes it easier to assess the relative importance of specific actions, and thus compensates for the insensitivity to actions because the disturbance of data augmentation only takes place on state $s$.
+We introduce {the monotonicity} constraint in the SSRS framework as follows, which quantifies the mean square positive advantage function values.
+Define advantage function {$\delta_t(\theta) = \mathbf{R}_Q(s_t,a_t,\theta_1) - \mathbf{R}_V(s_{t},\theta_2)$} where $\theta$ is the combination of $\theta_1$ and $\theta_2$, we have

+Minimizing the objective loss $L_{QV}$ over the parameter $\theta$ improves SSRS performance, which will be validated in experiment section.

-The algorithm for value-based SSRS with synchronous update—\textit{i.e., value function update and reward shaping carry out simultaneously}— is outlined in Algorithm~\ref{alg}.
-The agent begins by collecting experience transitions.
+Upon incorporating the aforementioned extensions, the algorithm for value-based SSRS with synchronous update —\textit{i.e.}, value function update and reward shaping carry out simultaneously— is outlined in Algorithm~\ref{alg}. {Since the reward estimator does not distinguish between augmented and non-augmented transitions, the loss function computation can be parallelized, making the algorithm implementation quite simple and straightforward.} The agent begins by collecting experience transitions.
 The reward estimation network is then initialized through back-propagation, which can be performed either synchronously or asynchronously using the loss function.
-The complete SSRS loss function, as specified in Eqs.~(\ref{eq 4.2.21}), (\ref{eq loss_qv}) and (\ref{eq 4.2.22}), combines these components through the weighting parameter $\alpha$.
-In Appendix, we provide the derivations of the ``approximate'' gradients of loss functions $L_{QV}$, $L_r$ and $L_s$ with respect to $\theta$ in Appendix, after approximating the indicator functions by sigmoid function.
+The complete SSRS loss function, as specified in Eqs.~(\ref{eq 4.2.21}), (\ref{eq loss_qv}) and (\ref{eq 4.2.22}), combines these components through the consistency coefficient $\beta$.